upstash/claps/README.md

 Adds clap button (like medium) to any page for your Next.js apps.

-💯 Nothing to maintain, it is completely serverless.
+Nothing to maintain, it is completely serverless 💯

 Check out [the demo](https://upstash-claps.vercel.app).